farhan-begg/api-proposal-/docs/README.md

 All you'll have to do next is send a POST request to `http://localhost:3000/user/signup`

-Fist set the header to Key: Content-Type and value: application/json Make sure your Body is JSON Type and selected raw
+First set the header to Key: Content-Type and value: application/json Make sure your Body is JSON Type and selected raw and enter:

 ```js
 email: String,
 password: Password
 ```

-Then we will take care of the rest.
-This will also automatically log you in.
+Then we will take care of the rest

 ## Log in